 Attention: Role Mapping allows anyone with access to this Identity Provider to have their IDaaS account role defined by the Identity Provider, including the super administrator role that has access to all the resources controlled by your IDaaS account.
 Enabling this setting could result in unexpected access, especially if your identity provider has different user access policies than IDaaS.
 Analyze the risks before configuring this option.

-a.
-Select the User Attribute used to identity the user to map a claim returned from the Identity Provider to the IDaaS user from the drop-down list (for example, User ID/Alias).
+c.
+From the drop-down list, select the User Attribute used to identity the user to map a claim returned from the Identity Provider to the IDaaS user (for example, User ID/Alias).

-b.
-Enter the Claim used to identify the user, (for example, email).
+d.
+Enter the Claim used to identify the user, (for example, upn).

-Example: If you set User ID/Alias as the user attribute, and you set email as the claim to use, the email address is then used to locate the user in IDaaS using the user's User ID/Alias value.
+Example: If you set User ID/Alias as the user attribute, and you set upn as the claim to use, the user’s Microsoft upn value is then used to locate the user in IDaaS using the user's User ID/Alias value.

 – Every configured attribute must match the corresponding Identity Provider claim value and the IDaaS user attribute, which must both exist and match.